milesnature/html-notes/README.md

 ## Pros
 * Private.
 Client-side encryption (AES) means you can host your files anywhere with confidence.
 * External hosting.
 Access important notes and bookmarks from anywhere.
 Perfect for anyone that uses multiple browsers and or multiple devices.
-* Keep all your notes in one place.
-Prevent the spread/duplication of files across devices, applications, and directories.
 * Portable.
 Host locally with a basic php server or combine everything into one static html file.
+* Prevent duplicates.
+A single source helps prevent the spread/duplication of files across devices, applications, and directories.
 * Self-custody.
 No ads, no tracking, no third parties.
 * No database.
-Uses plain text files.
 * Super lightweight.
 Lightening fast load times.
-No compiling or builds necessary.
+No compiling or builds.
 Minimal PHP script (to edit/write files).
 It is easily swapped out with another back-end, like Python or Node.
 * Search is instantaneous because all the data is on a single page.
 * Edit notes directly in the browser or in your favorite text editor.
 * Designed for mobile.